MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 After you have registered a domain name, you need to activate it by adding at least one E1, E3, or E5 licensed user and assigning a SIP address with the FQDN portion of the SIP address matching the created base domain.

-*Please review [Get help with Office 365 domains](https://support.office.com/article/Get-help-with-Office-365-domains-28343f3a-dcee-41b6-9b97-5b0f4999b7ef) for more information about adding users in Office 365 organizations.*
+*Please review [Get help with Microsoft 365 or Office 365 domains](https://support.office.com/article/Get-help-with-Office-365-domains-28343f3a-dcee-41b6-9b97-5b0f4999b7ef) for more information about adding users in Microsoft 365 or Office 365 organizations.*

 For example: test@customers.adatum.biz